Logo

 Paying off installment loans

 Installment loans include personal loans, auto loans, student loans, or any loan paid over a set period with a set schedule of payments.
 Unlike balances on credit cards or revolving lines of credit, an installment loan account closes once the debt is paid in full.
+While paying off an installment loan is great for your financial health, doing so won’t always increase your credit score—in some cases, your credit score may even temporarily drop.
+A few reasons for this are:

-Credit bureaus like to see a mix of different credit types.
+• You paid off your only installment loan: Credit bureaus like to see a mix of different credit types.
 If you paid off your loan and your only other credit history comes from credit cards, this may lower your score.

-If you have a small number of accounts, closing one can impact your score.
+• You have a low number of total accounts: If you have a small number of accounts, closing one can impact your score.

-If you pay off a long-term loan, like a student loan or mortgage, you lose the history that goes with those accounts when they drop off your credit report, which can reduce the average age of your accounts and may lower your score.
+• The loan you paid off is one of your older accounts: If you pay off a long-term loan, like a student loan or mortgage, you lose the history that goes with those accounts when they drop off your credit report, which can reduce the average age of your accounts and may lower your score.

 It may be tempting to delay paying off your loan to avoid a possible drop in your score.
 Keep in mind, though, that making consistent payments on your loan and paying it off on time helps your credit in the long run.
 Closed accounts in good standing still appear on your credit report for up to 10 years.
-They no longer count toward credit age or your account mix, but a good payment history is a crucial part of your credit health.
+They no longer count toward credit age or your account mix, but a good payment history is a crucial part of your credit health

 If your credit score drops because you have high balances on your credit cards, a balance transfer loan can be a great solution.
 Rates for balance transfer loans tend to be lower than other types of personal loans with LendingClub—and most credit cards—and have higher approval odds.
 When you pay off your credit card balances and add a personal loan to your credit mix, it may help raise your credit score.